JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 Then there's Kallmann with the Dynamic and Robust Local Clearance Triangulation (LCT) [\[2\]](#2).
 This work was based on Fully Dynamic Constrained Delaunay Triangulations (CDT) by Kallmann et al.
-By combining CDT with the concept of clearance?the minimum edge-to-edge distance?Kallmann made LCT fully dynamic and adaptable to real-time changes.
+By combining CDT with the concept of clearance, the minimum edge-to-edge distance, Kallmann made LCT fully dynamic and adaptable to real-time changes.

 ![A tale of two scenes: The classic Romeo and Juliet (Left) and their LCT rendition (Right)](/assets/img/blogs/LCM/LCM_exactMethods.png)